 Root Canal Therapy in Sedalia, MO

 We know to expect a look of dread when we tell a patient they need root canal therapy to save their tooth.
+In some cases, patients come to our office with a dental emergency in the form of a severe toothache and are more concerned with “getting a root canal” than their current discomfort.

-Root canal therapy has an unfair reputation with patients because they fear discomfort.
-It's important to realize that it's actually the days leading up to root canal treatment that are so painful.
+Root canal therapy has an unfair reputation with patients because they fear distress.
+It's important to realize that it's the days leading up to root canal treatment that are so painful.
 Root canal therapy actually helps to relieve symptoms and can save your tooth!
 In reality, the procedure itself should feel no different than a common filling.

 Symptoms Leading to Root Canal Treatment